-Funds Paid Directly to the University
+Funds Paid Directly to the University.
+Students whose accounts will be paid directly to the university by a third-party sponsor, such as a company, church, or other organization, must submit acceptable written commitment to the university.

-Students whose accounts will be paid directly to the University by a third-party sponsor, such as a company, church, the military, or other organization, must submit acceptable written commitment to the University.
-The University may defer payment of the reimbursement amount until funds are received from the third party.
+The university may defer payment of the reimbursement amount until funds are received from the third party.
 Any amount not covered by the third party must be paid by the student.
 A deferment fee will be charged.
 If the student's bill remains unpaid contrary to terms of the third-party agreement, continued enrollment may be delayed until suitable arrangements are made.
 The student is ultimately responsible for the timely payment of the account.
-If funds are not received on time, the student is responsible for remaining balance due.
+Third party reimbursement must be received by the university no later than 60 days after completion of the term.
+If funds are not received on time the student is responsible for the remaining balance due.

-Funds Paid Directly to the Student
+Funds Paid Directly to the Student.
+Students whose accounts will be paid directly to the student must follow the guidelines for deferred payments listed under Payment

-Students whose accounts will be paid directly to the student must follow the guidelines for deferred payments listed under Payment Policies in this catalog.
+Polices.
 A deferment fee will be charged.
-The student remains responsible for all charges associated with attending Faulkner.
+The student remains responsible for all charges associated with his program.